 After a prospector has conducted exploration work on public domain land, he or she may locate a claim to an area believed to contain a valuable mineral.
-Under legislation initially enacted by the $102^{nd}$ Congress (P.L.
+Under legislation initially enacted by the 102^{nd} Congress (P.L.
 102-381), claimants must pay an annual maintenance fee of \$100 per claim to hold a claim on public land.
 This superseded a previous requirement that \$100 of annual development work be conducted per claim.
-Most recently, the Omnibus Consolidated Appropriations Act for FY1999 (P.L.
-105-277) extended the maintenance fee through FY2001 at \$100 per claim or site.
-There is also a \$25 location fee for first-time locators to locate and record a claim, as initially required by P.L.
-103-66 and subsequently extended through FY2001.
+The Omnibus Consolidated Appropriations Act for FY1999 (P.L.105-277) extended the maintenance fee through FY2001 at \$100 per claim or site.
+In FY 2002 the maintenance fee was extended for an additional two years (P.L.
+107-63).
+There is also a \$25 location fee for first-time claimants to locate and record a claim, as initially required by P.L.
+103-66 and subsequently extended through FY2002.

 For FY2000, the maintenance and location fees generated an estimated \$23.9 million in revenue, according to the Bureau of Land Management (BLM).
 This reflects a significant decrease from \$30.7 million for FY1995, the first year that both fees were collected.
-It is a more sizeable drop from the peak of \$35.9 million for FY1997, largely due to a decline in gold and copper prices since that time.
+It is a more sizeable drop from the peak of \$35.9 million for FY1997, largely reflecting a decline in gold and copper prices since that time.

 Once a claimed mineral deposit is determined to be economically recoverable, and at least \$500 of development work has been performed, the claim holder may file a patent application to obtain title to surface and mineral rights.
 A patent is not necessary to develop the minerals within a claim.
 Beginning January 3, 1989, a fee of \$250 per application plus \$50 per claim within each application has been required.
-If the application is approved, the claimant may purchase surface and mineral rights at a rate of \$2.50 per acre for placer claims and \$5 per acre for lode claims.
+If the patent application is approved, the claimant may purchase surface and mineral rights at a rate of \$2.50 per acre for placer claims and \$5 per acre for lode claims.
 A placer deposit is an alluvial deposit of valuable minerals usually in sand or gravel; a lode or vein deposit is of a valuable mineral consisting of quartz or other rock in place with definite boundaries.
 (Source: Dictionary of Mining, Mineral and Related Terms, Bureau of Mines, 1968.)
 A placer claim is usually limited to 20 acres but a lode claim may be slightly greater than 20 acres.
-While these per-acre fees were substantial when the Mining Law was enacted, claimed land and minerals now far exceeds these amounts in value.
+These per-acre fees were substantial when the Mining Law was enacted - claimed land and minerals now far exceed these amounts in value.